-You win battles with the timing in the Void born of the timing of cunning by knowing the enemies' timing, and thus using a timing which the enemy does not expect.
+You win in battles with the timing in the Void born of the timing of cunning by knowing the enemies' timing, and this using a timing which the enemy does not expect.

 All the five books are chiefly concerned with timing.
-You must train sufficiently to appreciate this.
+You must train sufficiently to appreciate all this.

-If you practice day and night in the above Ichi school strategy, your spirit will naturally broaden.
-This is large scale strategy and the strategy of hand to hand combat propagated in the world.
-This is recorded for the first time in the five books of Ground, Water, Fire, Wind, and the Void.
+If you practise day and night in the above Ichi school strategy, your spirit will naturally broaden.
+Thus is large scale strategy and the strategy of hand to hand combat propagated in the world.
+This is recorded for the first time in the five books of Ground, Water, Fire, Tradition (Wind), and Void.
 This is the Way for men who want to learn my strategy:

-- 1.Do not think dishonestly.
+- Do not think dishonestly.

-- 2. The Way is in training.
+- The Way is in training.

-- 3.Become acquainted with every art.
+- Become aquainted with every art.

-- 4. Know the Ways of professions.
+- Know the Ways of all professions.

-- 5.Distinguish between gain and loss in worldly matters.
+- Distinguish between gain and loss in worldly matters.

-- 6.Develop intuitive judgement and understanding for everything.
+- Develop intuitive judgement and understanding for everything.

-- 7. Perceive those things which cannot be seen.
+- Perceive those things which cannot be seen.

-- 8.Pay attention even to trifles.
+- Pay attention even to trifles.

-- 9.Do nothing which is of no use.
+- Do nothing which is of no use.

 It is important to start by setting these broad principles in your heart, and train in the Way of strategy.
 If you do not look at things on a large scale it will be difficult for you to master strategy.
-If you learn and attain this strategy you will never lose even to twenty of thirty enemies.
+If you learn and attain this strategy you will never lose even to twenty or thirty enemies.
 More than anything to start with you must set your heart on strategy and earnestly stick to the Way.
 You will come to be able to actually beat men in fights, and to be able to win with your eye.
-Also by training you will be able to freely control your won body, conquer men with your body, and with sufficient training you will be able to beat ten men with your spirit.
+Also by training you will be able to freely control your own body, conquer men with your body, and with sufficient training you will be able to beat ten men with your spirit.
 When you have reached this point, will it not mean that you are invincible?

-Moreover, in large scale strategy the superior man will manage many subordinates dexterously, bear himself correctly, govern the country and foster the people, thus preserving the ruler's discipline.
-If there is a Way involving the spirit of not being defeated, to help oneself and gain honor, it is the Way of strategy.
+Moreover, in large scale strategy the superior man will manage many subordinates dextrously, bear himself correctly, govern the country and foster the people, thus preserving the ruler's discipline.
+If there is a Way involving the spirit of not being defeated, to help oneself and gain honour, it is the Way of strategy.

 The second year of Shoho (1645), the fifth month, the twelfth day.

-Teruo Magonojo SHINMEN MUSASHI
+Teruo Magonojo for SHINMEN MUSASHI